wkcosmology/wkcosmology.github.io/blog/md/mouse_free_macos.md

 | `Opt-Ctrl-e` | Finder     |
 | `Opt-Ctrl-]` | PDF reader |

-So I can quickly switch between these apps without any mouse click.
+So I can quickly switch between these App without any mouse click.
 This function can be achieved using the Alfred workflow or native Automator software.
 Here is the
 [tutorial](https://learn.adafruit.com/launch-deck-trellis-m4/app-launching) for